GitGuardian/gg-mcp/rules/README.md

 ## Overview

 The rules in this directory enable IDEs to:
-- Detect security issues using ggshield
+- Detect security issues using ggshield and.or MCP scan tool
 - Access contextual remediation data from your GitGuardian workspace via MCP tools
 - Guide developers through the remediation process